-The leaves and grass were a vibrant, fresh Spring green despite it being the day of Winter Solstice.
+The leaves and grass were a vibrant, fresh spring green despite it being the Winter Solstice.
 Outside the grove, the fields were covered in snow and the trees already long retreated into hibernation.
 The air inside was warm also.
 Gaelin wore simple clothes as he had little else.
 No coin in his pocket or food in his stomach.
 The cold gently left him, but his feet remained numb as he forced his legs forward.
 Each step an uncertainty.
 He did not feel the grass against his bare feet.

 Before him was the alter.
-He had wondered for weeks, unsure of what he sought, until he saw the grey stones and the large willow tree.
+He had wandered for weeks, unsure of what he sought, until he saw the grey stones and the large willow tree.
 There were rumors of this place.
 Folktales told in taverns and inns and even then mainly by master storytellers or drunks seeking attention.
 But sometimes, rarely, a story is told by a frightened child.
 These stories add to the tales and are also dismissed as such.
 Gaelin knew otherwise.
 Whenever such a story was told, there was often something new.
 He experienced such a rarity the day before he began his search.
 It was during the description of the creature when Gaelin noticed the truth hidden in the large, fearful eyes of the child.
 The young boy had seen something inexplicable, and no one paid it any mind.

 The numbness was fading gradually.
 Some feeling returned to his calves as he climbed the stone stair toward the willow tree.
 If it had been Spring, the grove would have been lost within the forest.
 Against the dead of Winter, it was a beacon at the end of a maze.
 He ascended onto the large stone before the willow.
 The air was charged but nothing stirred.
 No animal, no noise, nothing but his own quiet breath until he muttered, “God of the green, Lord of the forest, I offer you my sacrifice, and I ask you for your blessing.”

 Three days passed without a sound until the willow opened its veil.
 Its vines floated down to the grey stone and retreated just as slowly.
 Gaelin stood.
 A loud clack echoed through the winter air.
 He opened his eyes and saw the grove in every season.
 His eyes flickering from red to blue to green then yellow.
 His smile revealed wolf’s teeth.
 He had finally found what he was searching for.
 He would now live among the forests for the rest of time.